IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/06_Whats_New_In_2013_Volume1.md

 ## Topic Overview
 ### Purpose

-This topic provides an overview of the new features of Ignite UI® 2013 Volume 1 release.
+This topic provides an overview of the new features of %%ProductName%%® 2013 Volume 1 release.

 ## New Features
 ### New Features summary chart

-The following table summarizes the new features for the Ignite UI® 2013 Volume 1 release.
+The following table summarizes the new features for the %%ProductName%%® 2013 Volume 1 release.
 Additional details are available after the summary table.

 <table class="table table-bordered">
 	<thead>